Let’s think about it together. All of the brands we interact with are easily remembered and intuitively recognizable.

 By returning to your values and customer profile, you should develop your personal tone of voice.
 How will you talk to the consumer?
 Would humor be appropriate?
 What magnet words will become your identifiers?

 You need to write these aspects down and create a comprehensive writing strategy for every marketing channel where you share the branded content.

 This is the next essential element of your style guide.
-Use Google Fonts to select the typography solutions by the parameters of thickness, width, slant, etc. You can test the chosen font in real-time by typing in any sentence.
+Use Google Fonts to select the typography solutions by the parameters of thickness, width, slant, etc. You can test the chosen font in real time by typing in any sentence.

-In the style guide, you should specify the name of used fonts, their sizes, and parameters for different parts of texts (Title, H1, H2, H3, etc).
+In the style guide, you should specify the name of the used fonts, their sizes, and parameters for different parts of texts (Title, H1, H2, H3, etc).